Communication Studies (CMST)

 CMST 4180 COMMUNICATION LEADERSHIP AND POWER AND ORGANIZATIONS (3 credits)

 This course provides theoretical and experiential knowledge about such topics as communication leadership styles and tactics, superior and subordinate interactions, power, ethical responsibilities, and diversity gender issues related to communication leadership.
-(Cross-listed with CMST 8186)
+(Cross-listed with COMM 8186)

 CMST 4190 COMPUTER-MEDIATED COMMUNICATION (3 credits)